COSTUME LIST

 Black fabric-covered buttons all the way down the front, fastened with

 button loops.
 Elbow-length sleeves.
 Unbutton dress so it's about even with bra (which shows a bit); unbutton it from the bottom up to about crotch level.
+The dress and collar are not made of the same material; to me, the dress looks synthetic and the cuffs look like they're cotton or at least a blend.

 - Black underwire bra with sequins.